Paama

 Paama (Paama language: Voum) is a small island in Malampa Province, Vanuatu.

 The island is about 8 km from north to south and only 5 km or so at its widest point.
 The island is dominated by hills, rising to a height of around 550 m in the north.

 Paama lies a short distance south of Ambrym, a little further east of Malakula, about 7 km west of the large active volcano Lopevi (Ulvae, in the vernacular (see Crowley 1982), and a short distance north of the island of Epi.
 During daylight, all of Paama's neighbouring islands are clearly visible from various locations on the island.
-Indeed, on a clear night the red glow of Ambrym's twin volcanos can be seen clearly from the black sand beach at Liro.
+Indeed, on a clear night, the red glow of Ambrym's twin volcanos can be seen clearly from the black sand beach at Liro.
 The now uninhabited island of Lopevi dominates the view east from the village of Lulep, on the northeast coast of the island.
 This active volcano is reasonably regular, erupting every two years or so, causing quite serious problems for those living in the villages of Lulep and Luli in the northeast of the island.
-The acidic volcanic ash falls onto gardens, ruining crops, and onto the natangura thatched roofs, rotting it.
+The acidic volcanic ash falls onto gardens, ruining crops, and onto the natangura thatched roofs, rotting them.